SPDR Gold Shares

 Key Levels

-Looking at the full picture for SPDR Gold Shares (GLD): extension is deeply below average — at historically low levels (3rd percentile), momentum is below average (19th percentile), flow is below average (21st percentile), volatility is neutral (51st percentile).
+Looking at the full picture for SPDR Gold Shares (GLD): extension is deeply below average — at historically low levels (4th percentile), momentum is deeply below average — at historically low levels (6th percentile), flow is below average (19th percentile), volatility is above average (72nd percentile).
 All three directional dimensions — extension, momentum, and flow — are in the lower portion of their historical ranges.
 The asset is under broad pressure, with price compressed, upward energy depleted, and selling pressure elevated.
 There is no positive divergence to point to.
-The key to watch is whether flow stabilises above the 40th percentile while extension remains compressed.
-That combination would represent a historically more significant setup.
+Watch whether extension drops further toward the support zone at $358 -- $371 (6% below).
+A combination of low extension and low momentum at a structural support level would be a more significant confluence.

 Where is money flowing?